shepuk/Project4-FarmSim/README.md

  ### User Experience
 - #### Target Audience
-    - Sunrise Farm is designed to be accessilble to everyone, and was build with a mass-appeal casual audience in mind.
-Influence form hyper-casual experiences such as FarmVille was critical is designing user experience.
-With emphasis put into ease of use, accessibilty and clear user goals, the app is useable by anyone.
+    - Sunrise Farm is designed to be accessilble to everyone, and was built with a mass-appeal casual audience in mind.

 - #### User Stories
-    - 'As a  typical user,
+    - 'As a  typical user, I want to be able to use and understand the site with ease, and navigate without any major issues.'
-    - 'As a fan of casual gaming,
+    - 'As a fan of casual gaming, I want a fun and low-stress and satisfying game loop which I can return to on a regular, and sometimes sporadic, basis'
-    - 'As an advanced user,
+    - 'As an advanced user, I require quick navigation and responsive feedback.
+An option to upgrade with a payment option would also be interesting.'
-    - 'As an inexperienced user,
+    - 'As an inexperienced user, I need to understand the basics and easilly gather information on how to operate the site.'
-    - 'As a typical user,

 - #### New Visitors
-    - App should be clear in it's intent, and designed around user-friendliness.
+    - The app should be clear in it's intent, and designed around user-friendliness.
-    - Clear feedback for user interaction is important.
+    - Clear feedback should be provided in response to user interaction.
     - Easy user authentication and signup process is a must.
-    - Quick and responsive feedback.

 - #### Returning Visitors
     - Content should be easilly and quickly accessible.
     - User information such as current coins should be displayed clearly and quickly.
+    - Game state should be maintained and the user should be presented with what they expect to see.

 ### Design